-- 1. Licensed clinical social workers (LCSW) or other master-level social work license type: - a.
+- 1. Licensed Clinical Social Workers (LCSW) or other master level social work license type based on state licensing regulations: - a.
 Master or doctoral degree in social work. - b.
-If master's level degree does not meet the criteria and the practitioner obtained a PhD degree as a clinical psychologist but is not licensed as such, the practitioner can be reviewed.
+If master's level degree does not meet criteria and practitioner obtained PhD degree as a clinical psychologist, but is not licensed as such, the practitioner can be reviewed.
 In addition, a doctor of social work will be viewed as acceptable. - c.
 Licensure to practice independently. - 2.
-Licensed professional counselor (LPC), marriage and family therapist (MFT), licensed mental health counselor (LMHC) or other master-level license type: - a.
-Master's or doctoral degree in counseling, marital and family therapy, psychology, counseling psychology, counseling with an emphasis in marriage, family and child counseling, or an allied mental field.
-Master's or doctoral degrees in education are acceptable with one of the fields of study above. - b.
-Master's or doctoral degrees in divinity, master's in biblical counseling, or another primarily theological field of study do not meet the criteria as a related field of study. - c.
-Practitioners with PhD training as clinical psychologists can be reviewed. - d.
+Licensed professional counselor ("LPC"), marriage and family therapist ("MFT"), licensed mental health counselor (LMHC) or other master level license type based on state licensing regulations: - a.
+Master's or doctoral degree in counseling, marital and family therapy, psychology, counseling psychology, counseling with an emphasis in marriage, family and child counseling or an allied mental field.
+Master or doctoral degrees in education are acceptable with one of the fields of study above. - b.
+Master or doctoral degrees in divinity, masters in biblical counseling, or other primarily theological field of study do not meet criteria as a related field of study. - c.
+Practitioners with PhD training as a clinical psychologist can be reviewed. - d.
 Practitioners with a doctoral degree in one of the fields of study will be viewed as acceptable. - e.
 Licensure to practice independently or in states without licensure or certification: - i.
-Marriage and family therapists with a master's degree or higher: - a.
-Certified as a full clinical member of the American Association for Marriage and Family Therapy (AAMFT), or proof of eligibility for full clinical membership in AAMFT (documentation from AAMFT required). - ii.
-Mental health counselors with a master's degree or higher: - a.
-Provider applicant must be a certified clinical mental health counselor (CCMHC) as determined by the Clinical Academy of the National Board of Certified Counselors (NBCC) (proof of NBCC certification required) or meet all requirements to become a CCMHC (documentation of eligibility from NBCC required). - 3.
-Pastoral Counselors: - a.
+Marriage & Family Therapists with a master's degree or higher: - 1.
+Certified as a full clinical member of the American Association for Marriage and Family Therapy (AAMFT), OR proof of eligibility for full clinical membership in AAMFT (documentation from AAMFT required). - ii.
+Mental Health Counselors with a master's degree or higher: - Provider applicant must be a Certified Clinical Mental Health Counselor (CCMHC) as determined by the Clinical Academy of the National Board of Certified Counselors (NBCC) (proof of NBCC certification required) or meet all requirements to become a CCMHC (documentation of eligibility from NBCC required).

+3. Pastoral Counselors:

+- a.
 Master's or doctoral degree in a mental health discipline. - b.
-Licensed as another recognized behavioral health provider type (for example, MD/DO, PsyD, SW, RNCS, ARNP, and MFT, OR LPC) at the highest level of independent practice in the state where the practice is to occur or must be licensed or certified as a pastoral counselor in the state where the practice is to occur. - c.
-A fellow or diplomat member of the Association for Clinical Pastoral Education (ACPE) or meet all requirements to become a fellow or diplomat member of the ACPE documentation of eligibility of ACPE required. - 4.
-Clinical nurse specialist/psychiatric and mental health nurse practitioner: - a.
-Master's degree in nursing with specialization in adult or child/adolescent psychiatric and mental health nursing. - b.
-Registered nurse license and any additional licensure as an advanced practice nurse/certified nurse specialist/adult psychiatric nursing or other license or certification as dictated by the appropriate state(s) board of registered nursing, if applicable. - c.
+Licensed as another recognized behavioral health provider type (e.g., MD/DO, PsyD, SW, RNCS, ARNP, and MFT, OR LPC) at the highest level of independent practice in the state where the practice is to occur OR must be licensed or certified as a pastoral counselor in the state where the practice is to occur. - c.
+A fellow or diplomat member of the Association for Clinical Pastoral Education (ACPE) OR meet all requirements to become a fellow or diplomat member of the ACPE [documentation of eligibility of ACPE required]. - 4.
+Clinical nurse specialist/psychiatric and mental health nurse practitioner: Master's degree in nursing with specialization in adult or child/adolescent psychiatric and mental health nursing. - a.
+Registered Nurse license and any additional licensure as an Advanced Practice Nurse/Certified Nurse Specialist/Adult Psychiatric Nursing or other license or certification as dictated by the appropriate State(s) Board of Registered Nursing, if applicable. - b.
 Certification by the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association (ANA) in psychiatric nursing, or the Pediatric Nursing Certification Board.
-This may be any of the following types: clinical nurse specialist in child or adult psychiatric nursing, psychiatric and mental health nurse practitioner, or family psychiatric and mental health nurse practitioner; and - d.
-Valid, current, unrestricted DEA/CDS registration, where applicable with appropriate supervision/consultation by a network practitioner as applicable by the state licensing board.
+This may be any of the following types: Clinical Nurse Specialist in Child

+- or Adult Psychiatric Nursing, Psychiatric and Mental Health Nurse Practitioner, or Family Psychiatric and Mental Health Nurse Practitioner; and - c.
+Valid, current, unrestricted DEA/CDS registration, where applicable with appropriate supervision/consultation by a Network practitioner as applicable by the state licensing board.
 For those who possess a DEA registration, the appropriate CDS registration is required.
-The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating members.
+The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members.